William L. Guy: Biography

 Guy was born in Devils Lake, North Dakota.
 After receiving his B.S. degree from North Dakota Agricultural College (NDAC), where he was a member of Sigma Alpha Epsilon and Blue Key National Honor Society.
 He served in the U.S. Navy in World War II as a gunnery officer, achieving the rank of lieutenant.
 He received a master's degree from the University of Minnesota, and then became the assistant county agent for Cass County.
-With his wife, the former Jean Mason, whom he married on January 30, 1943, Guy began farming at Amenia, North Dakota, in 1948 and taught agricultural economics at NDAC during the winter quarters.
+With his wife, Jean Mason, whom he married on January 30, 1943, Guy began farming at Amenia, North Dakota, in 1948 and taught agricultural economics at NDAC during the winter quarters.

 He served in the North Dakota House of Representatives for one term from 1959 to 1961.
 In the legislature, Guy served as assistant minority leader.
 He died on the morning of April 26, 2013 at West Fargo, North Dakota.
 He was 93.
 He had Alzheimer's disease.